 Using the Web Filter

 Click to open the tools menu and select Analyze to let Deskman auto-detect domains for you.
-Let the Analyze window open and visit the websites that you want to allow on a different tab or browser.
+Keep the Analyze window open and visit the websites that you want to allow on a different tab or browser.
 Go back to the Analyze window and click Done to add found domains.

 The web filter works as a whitelist: entered domains will be allowed, everything else will be blocked, with exceptions to let Windows Update operate normally.